 The data is saved within a secure, encrypted, backed-up NASFAA cloud environment.

 If you're feeling overwhelmed and not sure how to get started updating your policies and procedures manual, we can help.
 Fill out our Compliance Engine Feedback form to request a demo.
-Also, if you're heading ti the 2019 NASFAA National Conference in Orlando, stop by the NASFAA booth for live demos and assistance with NASFAA staff.
+Also, if you're heading to the 2020 NASFAA National Conference in Las Vegas, stop by the NASFAA booth for live demos and assistance with NASFAA staff.

 NASFAA is pleased to offer options for schools that want help with this work from experienced professionals:

 We welcome your questions, feedback, and suggestions via the Compliance Engine Feedback Form.

 At the end of each section, there is an item titled "Reserved for Institution Use."
 This section is reserved for any institution-specific area of policies and procedures not covered in previous sections.
 It may be necessary to include several sub-sections of institution-specific content within this area.
 If there is no institutional content, simply leave the area blank, or mark the box "Complete as preferred."

 At the end of the P&P Builder, there is an additional section titled "Reserved for Institution."
 This section is reserved for any institution-specific area of policies and procedures not covered in sections 1 through 16.
 For example, an institution may choose to place the policies and procedures for the administration of private and/or institutional scholarship programs in this section of the manual.